lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 Where is the issue?
 The concept expressed by the word "heap" is nebulous, it is not clearly defined.

 When you write a software you face that same challenge.
 You cannot conceive a function and just expect it "to work", because this is not clearly defined.
 How do you test if the function that you wrote "works"?
-What do you mean with "work"?
+What do you mean with "works"?
 TDD enforces you to clearly state your goal before you write the code.
 Actually the TDD mantra is "Test first, code later", and we will shortly see a practical example of this.

 For the time being, consider that this is a valid practice also outside the realm of software creation.
 Whoever runs a business knows that you need to be able to extract some numbers (KPIs) from the activity of your company, because it is comparing those numbers with some predefined thresholds that you can easily tell if the business is healthy or not.
 KPIs are a form of test, and you have to define them in advance, according to the expectations or needs that you have.